kachayev/camille-sql/README.md

 "Precision is the difference between a butcher and a surgeon" (tm)

 Implemented optimization:
-- projection elimination: if "filesize" is not queried, we don't need to waste cpu/ram to calculate it
+- prune unused fields: if "filesize" is not queried, we don't need to waste cpu/ram to calculate it
-- push-down predicates for filtering: jump into a subfolder if prefix is known
+- push-down filtering predicates: jump into a subfolder if prefix is known

 Work in progress:
 - optimized join of artifacts and versions: we can walk files tree once to retrieve all the information we need